phalcon-orphanage/docs/en/reference/models.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 To explain better how aliases work, let's check the following example:

-Table "robots_similar" has the function to define what robots are similar to others:
+The "robots_similar" table has the function to define what robots are similar to others:

 .. code-block:: bash